 Other combinations of qualifications and experience will also be considered, as will Level 3 qualifications not currently listed on the UCAS tariff.

 We would expect students to be working at (or to demonstrate competency at) Level 2 or above in English/literacy and maths/numeracy.

 You'll need a keen interest in acting and the performing arts in general

 You will be invited to an interview and audition.

 Mature applicants with relevant professional experience and/or qualifications are welcome to apply.

 A combination of traditional and innovative assessment methods are used, including case studies, group projects, live briefs, peer review, time-constrained assessments and presentations.

 There are no examinations.

-Alternatively, you may wish to progress on to our BA (Hons) Theatre Arts Top-up Degree validated by Nottingham Trent University; or the second or third year of a similar degree at another institution.
+Alternatively, you may wish to progress on to our BA (Hons) Performing Arts Top-up Degree validated by Nottingham Trent University; or the second or third year of a similar degree elsewhere.